JJ/hoborg/text/text.md

 away from them as possible.

 As did, apparently, Rufus.
 Back then I did not know why, but he became a bit twitchy every time a clown was getting close to us.
+And if that was Cracker, the boss, he was invaded by twitches so bad that he was incapacitated.
 That made him almost a permanent fixture in the gaucho crew, even if there were no revue girls around.

 He even  paid attention  sometimes when I talked to him, but he seemed to have some difficulty staying focused, trying always to steal the focus of the conversation to talk about other stuff.
+Which was just a well, since from time to time he gave me tidbits I could later one use to grab hold of Manuel.

+And then there was Tracy.
+Couple of days after the *incident*, when we were moving somewhere else, she was found under a carriage.
+So she was adopted.

+*write and revise*

 The second greatest show on earth goes to New Orleans
 ----------------------------------------------------------------------------